-(c) Each applicant who meets the requirements of this subsection shall be licensed with all rights and responsibilities as defined by law.
-The applicable board, or the department if there is no board, may deny an application if the applicant has been convicted of or pled guilty or nolo contendere to, regardless of adjudication, any felony or misdemeanor related to the practice of a health care profession regulated by this state.

-(d) An applicant for initial licensure under this subsection must submit the information required by ss.
+- (c) Each applicant who meets the requirements of this subsection shall be licensed with all rights and responsibilities as defined by law.
+The applicable board, or the department if there is no board, may deny an application if the applicant has been convicted of or pled guilty or nolo contendere to, regardless of adjudication, a felony or misdemeanor related to the practice of a health care profession regulated by this state. - (d) An applicant for initial licensure under this subsection must submit the information required by ss.
 456.039(1) and 456.0391(1) no later than 1 year after the license is issued.

-(4)(a) The board, or the department if there is no board, shall issue a professional license to the spouse of an active duty member of the Armed Forces of the United States who submits to the department:
+(5)(a) The board, or the department if there is no board, shall issue a professional license to the spouse of an active duty member of the United States Armed Forces who submits all of the following to the department: